 The 'application name' of CF8REG is treated specially.
 If CF8REG has been enabled in FFTRACE, then application settings, trace and debug messages from CF8REG.DLL are written to the CopiaFacts Windows Event Log, not to the FFTRACE display.
 The FFTRACE program does not have to be left running to see these messages.
 This feature permits investigation of configuration issues even if they affect the writing of trace and debug messages.

-The usage is reported only when the usage in a module changes, and also after the option is (re-)enabled or FFTRACE is (re-) started.
+The usage is reported at intervals and only when the usage in a module has changed, and also after the option is (re-)enabled or FFTRACE is (re-)started.
 Only dynamically allocated memory is shown, so the total reported will not match the process memory reported by Task Manager or Process Explorer.

 This option should not affect performance noticeably, but it can also be turned on and off at intervals for comparison purposes.
-The modules for which memory usage is reported are not affected by the settings in the File/Applications menu.
+Memory usage is reported even for active processes which do not have checks in the File/Applications menu.